geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

-# 7. Code
+<h1 id="7">7.
+Code</h1>

 Including code snippets in your article can be done with another package called `listings`.
-First include the package int he preamble:
+First include the package in the preamble:

     \usepackage{listings}